Trichomoniasis

 Print this page

-About 70% of infected people don’t have any signs or symptoms.
-When trichomoniasis does cause symptoms, they can range from mild irritation to severe inflammation.
-Some people get symptoms within 5–28 days of being infected, but others don’t develop symptoms until much later.
+A lot of people with trichomoniasis don’t have any signs or symptoms.
+Often females may notice symptoms while males can be symptom free.
+If you do have symptoms, you might have anything from a bit of irritation to severe inflammation.
+Some people get symptoms within 5 to 28 days of being infected, but others don’t develop symptoms until much later.
 Symptoms can come and go.

-• You may feel pain, burning or itching in your genital area.
+• You may feel pain, swelling, burning or itching in your genital area.

 • You may also feel pain or discomfort when passing urine (peeing) or having sex.

-• You may notice a discharge or fluid leaking from your vagina.
+• You may notice a watery discharge (greeny-yellow and may be frothy) from your vagina.

-• You may also have a bad odour (smell) in your genital area.
+• You may have a bad odour (a fishy smell) in your genital area.

-• You can still pass trichomoniasis on even when you don’t have symptoms.
+• You can still pass trichomoniasis on even if you don’t have symptoms.

 • You may have discharge or fluid leaking from your penis.